awsugblr/awsugblr/src/pages/blog/2019-06-15-meetup-report-june-2019-meetup-zero-to-100-with-graphql-on-react-workshop.md

 AWSUGBLR organizers would like to thank

-* The speakers: , for the hands-on workshop
+* The speakers: Shahid, for the hands-on workshop
 * Attendees for gathering on a weekday evening for the meet
 * [Equal Experts India Pvt Ltd](https://www.equalexperts.com/contact-us/bengaluru/) for hosting the meetup
 * [Bhuvaneswari](https://www.linkedin.com/in/bhuvanas/) for contributing to the meetup report